robaho/go-concurrency-test/readme.md

 He also provided that the RWMutex has scalability issues (but I am not sure that applies here since only 2 routines are tested), but here is the [incident](https://golang.org/issue/17973)

+I removed the use of defer in the lock implementation as it is a known? performance issue.

 **Summary**

 The Go language has significant room for improvement in terms of concurrent data structure performance, with the current implementations being far